dev-dhanushkumar/Golang-Projects/golang_task/README.md

 - [Contributing](#contributing)
 - [License](#liclicense)

----
 ## Installation
-GoTodo is a breeze to install!
+Mytask is a breeze to install!
 Here's how to get started:

 ### Prerequisites: